National Archaeology Museum: Tickets

 About National Archaeology Museum

-The National Archaeology Museum in Athens is Greece’s largest and most significant museum, and dedicated to preserving and showcasing the country's rich cultural and historical heritage.
+The National Archaeology Museum in Athens is Greece’s largest and one of its most important museums which is dedicated to preserving the countries rich cultural and historical heritage.

-The museum which is in the heart of Athens, houses one of the world's finest collections of artefacts from the ancient Greek civilization, offering you a fascinating journey through Greece’s archaeological history.
+The museum is in the heart of Athens and is home to one of the world's finest collections of artefacts from the ancient Greek civilization, offering you a fascinating journey through archaeological history with exhibits covering different historical periods from the prehistoric era to late antiquity that include thousands of artefacts.

-2. The Antikythera Mechanism: An ancient analogue computer, often considered the first of its kind, dating to around 100 BC.
+• The Antikythera Mechanism: An ancient analogue computer which may be the first of its kind and dates back to around 100 BC.

-3. Statue of Poseidon (or Zeus): A stunning bronze statue from the Classical period, famous for its powerful depiction of a god.
+• Statue of Poseidon (or Zeus): An incredible bronze statue from the Classical period which is famous for its powerful depiction of a god.

-4. The Thera Frescoes: These beautiful wall paintings, discovered on the island of Santorini, offer vivid glimpses of ancient life.
+• The Thera Frescoes: Beautiful wall paintings that were discovered on the island of Santorini and offer a vivid glimpse of ancient life.

-• Prehistoric Collection: Featuring artefacts from the Neolithic period, Cycladic, Minoan, and Mycenaean civilizations, such as tools, pottery, and figurines.
+• Prehistoric Collection: With artefacts from the Neolithic period, Cycladic, Minoan, and Mycenaean civilizations, including tools, pottery, and figurines.

-• Sculpture Collection: Representing the evolution of Greek sculpture from the 7th century BC to the Roman era.
+• Sculpture Collection: Showing the evolution of Greek sculptures from the 7th century BC to the Roman era.

-• Vases and Minor Arts: This section presents an extensive range of Greek vases from the Geometric to the Classical period.
+• Vases and Minor Arts: Includes an extensive range of Greek vases from the Geometric to the Classical period.

-• Egyptian and Near Eastern Collection: Showcases unique artefacts from Egypt, including mummies, hieroglyphics, and funerary items.
+• Egyptian and Near Eastern Collection: Unique artefacts from Egypt, including mummies, hieroglyphics, and funerary items.

-The National Archaeology Museum offers you an immersive experience into the history and artistry of ancient Greece, making it an essential stop for any history lovers visiting Athens.
+The National Archaeology Museum in Athens offers you an trip into the history and artistry of ancient Greece, making it an essential stop for any history lovers visiting Athens!

 Popular Attractions